Ujjwal0712/GPT-2/README.md

 The data processing pipeline is optimized for efficiency and speed.
 Here's how it works:

--Tokenization: Uses the GPT-2 tokenizer from the tiktoken library.
+- Tokenization: Uses the GPT-2 tokenizer from the tiktoken library.

--Sharding: Splits the dataset into shards of 1 million tokens each for efficient handling.
+- Sharding: Splits the dataset into shards of 1 million tokens each for efficient handling.

--Multiprocessing: Utilizes multiple CPU cores for parallel tokenization, significantly speeding up the process.
+- Multiprocessing: Utilizes multiple CPU cores for parallel tokenization, significantly speeding up the process.

--Efficient Storage: Saves tokenized data as .npy files for fast loading during training.
+- Efficient Storage: Saves tokenized data as .npy files for fast loading during training.